PriyaModali/skaffold/docs/content/en/docs/install/_index.md

 {{< alert title="Note" >}}

 To keep Skaffold up to date, update checks are made to Google servers to see if a new version of Skaffold is available.
+By default, this behavior is enabled.

 You can turn this update check off by following [these instructions]({{<relref "/docs/references/privacy#update-check">}}).